-They are principally farmers growing a variety of crops including manioc, potatoes, corn, rice, cotton, cashews and millet.
-It is a polygamous society with a chief and a counsel of elders that make decisions for the village.
+They are principally farmers growing a variety of crops including manioc, potatoes, corn, rice, cotton, cashews, and millet.
+It is a polygamous society meaning that a man can have more than one wife.
+The chief and a council of elders make decisions for the village.

 Their principal needs are being able to market their crops, medical, dental, and water needs.

 Pray that the Koro people will have a spiritual hunger that will open their hearts to the King of kings.
 Pray for workers who are driven by the love and boldness of the Holy Spirit to go to them.
 Pray for a Disciple Making Movement among them to begin this decade.